 "In conversation that I've had with faculty, many are not aware they have data of this nature that needs to be protected or removed," said Siu.

+The existence of class lists and other records containing student social security numbers poses the risk of identity theft, and it is a risk that ITS takes seriously.
 When the computer was stolen in July, an investigation into the theft was launched.
 Because the computer's data had been backed up, the university was able to determine who had been impacted by the theft.
 These people were informed of the security breach in an email sent out in August.
 In the email, the university offered a link to Zander Insurance, where affected students and alumni could sign up for a year's worth of free identity theft protection.

 Though Siu said that the university took the cautious approach in dealing with this theft, those who investigated believe that it is unlikely that the person responsible knew about the existence of student social security numbers on the computer.